VictorySpecificationII/flowersbythebed-photography/README.md

 docker build -t flowersbythebed:latest .
 ```

-Then you can spin up the infrastructure by exporting your AWS programmatic credentials in your terminal and running, in the terraform directory:
+Then you can spin up the infrastructure by exporting your AWS programmatic credentials in your terminal and running, in the `iac/` directory:

 ```
 terraform init